 Welcome to Spoon & Saucer!
-This site is about drawing attention to delicious real food, and the importance of knowing how to cook from scratch.
+This site is about drawing attention to delicious good food, and the importance of knowing how to cook from scratch.
 It should be fun, and tasty!

 You’ll also find some sarcasm.
 Often.

-What do I use to shoot those stunningly mediocre pictures?
+What do you use to shoot those stunningly mediocre pictures?

 I’m not a chef, and I don’t claim to be one.
 I’m a food nerd, and I love to eat, therefore, I love to cook.
 Everything I know about cooking is from family, friends, dining out, over a decade of obsessively watching all kinds of food programming on TV, and LOTS of mistakes.
 Ask my husband about the blue cheese pasta (I STILL gag at the mere mention of it.)
 I also read.
 A LOT.

-What are my favorite cookbooks or kitchen gadgets?
+What are your favorite cookbooks or kitchen gadgets?

 If by “full-time job” you mean spending 40 hours a week in a cubicle, well, no. I go to sleep thinking about it, and generally wake up thinking about what I’ll make for breakfast.
 It’s an obsession for good food, conversation, and the things that happen around the table and home.
 It follows me everywhere, and I can’t turn it off.
 It really should pay better.

-Over the years I have tried many things.
-These days (and quickly approaching “midlife”), I stick with eating real whole foods, and keep the white powder (sugar, not that other thing) to a minimum.
+Like most people, over the years I have tried many things.
+These days, I stick with eating gluten-free and mostly plant-based foods.
 I eat just enough, and only the good stuff (mostly… I’m no food angel.)

-Do I have some strong feelings about food?
+Do you have some strong feelings about food?

 Um, yes.
 I have a food blog.
 I also am increasingly annoyed by “food like substances” (read this book to learn more about what I mean) people consider to be food.
 They aren’t.

-Have I found the perfect chocolate chip cookie recipe yet?
+Have you found the perfect chocolate chip cookie recipe yet?